 Warning Signs to Watch For

-- Sudden or gradual weight loss without dieting
+- Gradual or sudden weight loss without dieting

 - Skipping meals or eating very small portions